-- i. "modifications or adjustments to a job application that enable a qualified applicant with a disability to be considered for the position such qualified applicant desires; or - ii. modifications or adjustments to the work environment, or to the manner or circumstances under which the position held or desired is customarily performed, that enable a qualified individual with a disability to perform the essential functions of that position; or - iii. modifications or adjustments that enable a covered entity's employee with a disability to enjoy equal benefits and privileges of employment as are enjoyed by its other similarly situated employees without disabilities."162
+- (i) "modifications or adjustments to a job application that enable a qualified applicant with a disability to be considered for the position such qualified applicant desires; or - (ii) modifications or adjustments to the work environment, or to the manner or circumstances under which the position held or desired is customarily performed, that enable a qualified individual with a disability to perform the essential functions of that position; or - (iii) modifications or adjustments that enable a covered entity's employee with a disability to enjoy equal benefits and privileges of employment as are enjoyed by its other similarly situated employees without disabilities."

 While the ADA has had a positive impact on the ability of individuals with disabilities to participate in the workplace, a number of these barriers still exist.
 Workers and job seekers with disabilities whose employers refuse to make legally required accommodations or who are discriminated against in other ways on the basis of their disability can file claims with the EEOC just as workers facing discrimination on the basis of age can.
-Approximately 28,000 such ADA claims were filed in 2016,163 and they were disproportionally from individuals age 50 and above.164 The most common claim type involves discrimination as a result of orthopedic disabilities, followed by heart and cardiovascular issues, diabetes, depression, and cancer.165 numbers of older workers will be challenged to care for their aging parents, spouses, and other loved ones while also continuing to work and earn enough money to cover their personal costs and remain financially secure.
+Approximately 28,000 such ADA claims were filed in 2016, and they were disproportionally from individuals age 50 and above.
+The most common claim type involves discrimination as a result of orthopedic disabilities, followed by heart and cardiovascular issues, diabetes, depression, and cancer.